 This wide-ranging module teaches general physics with an emphasis both on the concepts and their basic numerical description, as well as their application.
-The module is presented in 25 units (plus a maths revision unit) that are delivered entirely via your computer - there are no printed books.
+The module is presented in 25 units (plus a maths revision unit).
 It covers classical mechanics; electric and gravitational fields and potentials; electromagnetism and relativity; waves and optics; thermal and statistical physics; quantum physics and an introduction to its applications to solids, atoms and nuclei.
 Your problem-solving skills will be developed throughout the module and each unit is supported by animated diagrams, interactive graphs, online practical activities and audio/video clips.

 What you will study

 In this wide-ranging online module you will learn, among other things: